Memphis International Raceway: 2013

 In 2013, MIR gained more events for the park, including the 2nd annual Ford Fun Weekend at Memphis (was hosted at MIR in 2012 as well), and the Mega Mopar Action Series.
 This was the first year where the three major domestic manufacturers (Chevy, Ford, and Dodge) held an event at Memphis in the same year under the new owners.
 The track also drew attention to the Mid South Region of NASA, which uses the road course for track events featuring High Performance Driving Events (HPDEs), Time Trial, Wheel to Wheel Racing, and NASA-X autocross events.
 Retired NASCAR driver, Rusty Wallace opened up his driving experience and go kart facility on the NASCAR Oval in May 2013.
 MIR also picked up the Xtreme Xperience Supercar venue which allows anyone to drive vehicles such as Ferrari's, Lamborghini's, and Audi's around the track for a fee.
 Its first event was February 9 and 10, but the event was prematurely canceled on the 10th due to weather.
 A make-up event was rescheduled for a Sunday run on October 20, 2013.
 The ARCA series also made a return to the oval, making it the first racing event held on the oval since the new ownership in 2011.
 The Memphis 250 was held on October 26 with Brian Campbell being the race winner.

-Closing 2022
+2022

-The track was sold sometime around March 2022, and held its last event on June 17, 2022.
+The track was sold sometime around March 2022, and held its last event on June 17, 2022; as of June 2025, 3 years after its last event, the track (including the drag strip and paved oval) currently sits abandoned.